nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Involves an existing teammate in other projects to the current project

 Format: `involves NAME`
-- `NAME` refers to the name of the teammate; by this, we should guarantee that teammates of all projects have different names if they are different people
+- `NAME` refers to the projectName of the teammate; by this, we should guarantee that teammates of all projects have different names if they are different people

 Example: `involves Lucas` for `Lucas` that participates in another existing project